-Before responding, Ryder again looked back at his men, all of whom were already sweating profusely in the buttoned up armored vehicle.
+Before responding, Ryder again looked back at his men, all of whom were already sweating profusely in the buttoned-up armored vehicle.
 Their expressions reflected his own grim thoughts.
 He knew there wasn’t a single man among them or any of the other vehicles who wouldn’t abide by whatever decision he made.
-He also knew Devin had a point.
-Sitting about baking in the MRAPs under a bright, mid-May Arizona sun, watching his men drop like flies would be pointless.
+But he also knew Devin had a point.
+Sitting about baking in the MRAPs under a bright, mid-May Arizona sun and watching his men drop like flies would be a pointless exercise.

 This, Ryder realized, was the price of adhering to Ethan Odam’s insistence that they go small in an effort to preserve operational security.
-With no backup on call ready to bail them out, nothing resembling a Plan B, and an appreciation neither the Arizona State Police nor National Guard would willingly come galloping to their rescue, Ryder sighed as he concluded he had no choice but to give into Devin’s demands.
+With no backup on call ready to bail them out, nothing resembling a Plan B, and an appreciation that neither the Arizona State Police nor the National Guard would willingly come galloping to their rescue, Ryder sighed as he concluded he had no choice but to give in to Devin’s demands.
 The idea of asking the retired colonel for a guarantee his men wouldn’t be fired on as they emerged from the MRAPs was dismissed without a second thought.
-Having been afforded the opportunity to assess the situation and think through what Devin could have done, Ryder had already come to the conclusion if the leader of the Arizona Home Guard had wanted to, he could have dropped the entire side of the mountain right on top of them.
+Having been afforded the opportunity to assess the situation and think through what Devin could have done, Ryder had already come to the conclusion that if the leader of the Arizona Home Guard had wanted to, he could have dropped the entire side of the mountain right on top of them.
 Besides, Colonel Allen P. Devin was a decorated Marine, a man to whom honor and integrity were more than mere words.
 To him they were a way of life, one Ryder imagined the people who had rallied to his cause shared.

-Having come to the sad conclusion their position was untenable, and having no interest in being the person responsible for escalating an already explosive situation any further than it already had, Ryder decided to take advantage of the opportunity Devin was presenting him with a sop to his honor by peaceably withdrawing without the need to surrender their weapons.
-If the dumb sons-of-bitches back in D.C. who’d dreamed up this nightmare wanted to ratchet this rat fuck up a notch, he’d leave it to them to make the call.
+Having come to the sad conclusion their position was untenable, and having no interest in being the person responsible for escalating an already explosive situation, Ryder decided to take advantage of the opportunity Devin was presenting him with a sop to his honor by peaceably withdrawing without the need to surrender their weapons.
+If the dumb sons-of-bitches back in D.C. who’d dreamed up this nightmare wanted to ratchet this rat-fuck up a notch, he’d leave it to them to make the call.

-“Devin, this is Ryder, Let your people on the hillside know we’ll be coming out in five minutes.”
+“Devin, this is Ryder.
+Let your people on the hillside know we’re comin’ out in five minutes.”

 ~

-On the other side of the high ground that separated Ryder’s column from the one Andrew Nebel was leading an Army surplus Chevy commercial cargo vehicle clearly marked as an ambulance cautiously inched its way around a curve in the access road that hide the center of the compound from where Nebel’s MRAP’s sat.
+On the other side of the high ground that separated Ryder’s column from Andrew Nebel’s was an Army surplus Chevy commercial cargo vehicle clearly marked as an ambulance.
+It inched its way around a curve in the access road that hid the center of the compound from where Nebel’s MRAP’s sat.
 Once the driver of the ambulance was sure he’d been spotted, he stopped.

 Knowing what the driver of the vehicle was waiting for, and seeing no harm in letting it continue on after listening to the exchange between Ryder and Devin, Nebel rose up from behind the weapon station’s gun shield and waved it on without bothering to seek permission from Ryder.

-Having no wish to take any chances, the ambulance’s driver drove toward the main gate ever so slowly.
-Once there, he and a militiaman wearing a red cross brassard dismounted.
-While the driver went over to where the militiaman who’d remained behind at the gate had managed to push himself up into a seated position, the medic made his way to where Gunny Rojas lay.
+Having no wish to take any chances, the ambulance’s driver moved toward the main gate ever so slowly.
+Once there, he and a militiaman wearing a Red Cross brassard dismounted.
+While the driver went over to where the militiaman who’d remained behind at the gate had managed to push himself up into a seated position, the medic made his way over to where Gunny Rojas lay.